-The Development Matters statement specify what children should be able to do in terms of reading, writing, speaking and listening by the time they leave Reception.
+The Development Matters statement, updated in 2021, specifies what children should be able to do in terms of reading, writing, speaking and listening by the time they leave Reception.

 The National Curriculum specifies the English content that should be taught for KS1 and 2.